Masters of Albion Early Access Preview ...

 Early Access limitations to know before you play

-Masters of Albion launched into Early Access on April 22, 2026, and the CGMagazine preview is transparent about what that means in practice.
+Masters of Albion launched into Early Access on April 22, 2026.
 The tech tree is partially visible but not fully implemented.
-Some core features feel underdeveloped because their progression enhancements are not yet in the game.
+Some core features feel underdeveloped because their progression enhancements aren't in the game yet.
 Performance hiccups occur given the scope of the simulation running underneath the world.
-Character animations are described as blocky, though the preview notes this may be a deliberate trade-off given the game's scale.
+Character animations are blocky, though this may be a deliberate trade-off given the game's scale.

-22Cans has laid out the full shape of the tech tree, so you can see where the game is heading even if you cannot reach those nodes yet.
+22Cans has laid out the full shape of the tech tree, so you can see where the game is heading even if you can't reach those nodes yet.
 The first 20 hours are narratively guided, with a structured objective track that gradually opens into more freeform play.
-According to the CGMagazine preview, this balance works well despite being more directed than typical city-builders.
+This balance works well despite being more directed than typical city-builders.

 For more strategy content across all genres, browse more guides on GAMES.GG.